madeleinee123/Capstone-Frontend/README.md

 get everything connected by altering the `SecurityConfiguration` file in my backend.
 One of the biggest struggles was the CSS.
 Everything was constantly wonky, and I was having to find little mistakes all the time.
 I eventually started to use Bootstrap and it got so much easier.
 ## In the Future
 As I mentioned the CSS was really tough (but fun) for me.
 Right now my app isn't very responsive so in the future I would really like to make it responsive to the screen size.
-Additionally, there are some features that I wanted to impliment like hovering over a list or task to see their description.
+Additionally,there are some features that I wanted to impliment like hovering over a list or task to see their description as well as notifying the user when they have not successfully made a change and why it was unsuccessful.
 ## Installation
 1. Fork and clone the repo on to your local machine
 2. Download the Angular CLI with the command `npm install -g @angular/cli`